tyknkd/flashcard-app/PAGE_TESTING.md

     * All available decks displayed
     * All links lead to correct pages
     * Drop down menus display when menu item clicked

-* List of tests for verifying the rendering of the page

-    * Page can be accessed via `/decks/<deck_name>/` and `/decks/<deck_name>`
-    * Correct page title
-    * All links lead to correct pages
-    * Drop down menus display when menu item clicked
-    * Appropriate flashcard deck loaded
-    * Clicking flashcard displays back of card
-    * Front of flashcard corresponds to correct back of card (i.e., word matches definition)

 =======================================================================